CodeGoat-dev/SecureMe/readme.md

    - Connect the four pins on the right side of the matrix keypad to GPIO7, 8, 9, and 10 starting from the leftmost pin.
    - Connect the four pins on the left side of the matrix keypad to GPIO11, 12, 13, and 14 starting from the leftmost pin.
    - Connect the two volume buttons to VCC and GPIO15 and 16.
+   - Connect VCC on the microphone sensor to 5V and connect GND, then connect AO to GPIO26 and DO to GPIO17.
    - Ensure all connections are secure and components are powered.

 2. **Software Setup**: